Emergency management: India

 The National Disaster Management Authority is the primary government agency responsible for planning and capacity-building for disaster relief.
 Its emphasis is primarily on strategic risk management and mitigation, as well as developing policies and planning.
 The National Institute of Disaster Management is a policy think-tank and training institution for developing guidelines and training programs for mitigating disasters and managing crisis response.

 The National Disaster Response Force is the government agency primarily responsible for emergency management during natural and man-made disasters, with specialized skills in search, rescue and rehabilitation.
 The Ministry of Science and Technology also contains an agency that brings the expertise of earth scientists and meteorologists to emergency management.
 The Indian Armed Forces also plays an important role in the rescue/recovery operations after disasters.

 Aniruddha's Academy of Disaster Management (AADM) is a non-profit organization in Mumbai, India, with "disaster management" as its principal objective.

 Japan

-Emergency management in Japan is lead by the Central Disaster Prevention Council.
-Being a highly centralized system, Japans Central Disaster Prevention Council has a substantial role in directing the emergency management activities of lower levels of government.
+Emergency management in Japan is led by the Central Disaster Prevention Council.
+Being a highly centralized system, Japan's Central Disaster Prevention Council has a substantial role in directing the emergency management activities of lower levels of government.
 There is also a Fire and Disaster Management Agency (FDMA) is the national emergency management agency attached to the Ministry of Internal Affairs and Communications in Japan.